Optimize energy settings

 Incydr Basic, Advanced, and Gov F1, yes.

-If your device is asleep or turned off, the Code42 app doesn't run, and therefore it can't back up or download files.
+If your device is asleep or turned off, the Code42 agent doesn't run, and therefore it can't back up or download files.
 If you need to back up or download a large number of files, disable your device's sleep settings.
 This article provides links to information about modifying your device's energy settings to facilitate uninterrupted backup and download tasks.

 Disabling your sleep settings is especially useful if you are completing your initial backup or downloading all of your files after replacing your device.
-However, it can be used any time you need the Code42 app to back up or download a large amount of data.
+However, it can be used any time you need the Code42 agent to back up or download a large amount of data.
 This can significantly reduce the time it takes to complete the backup or download process.

 Changing default sleep settings

 Select your operating system for instructions on disabling your device's default sleep settings.

 - Windows: Shut down, sleep, or hibernate your PC

 - Mac: Use the Energy Saver settings on your Mac

 - Linux: Disable suspend / hibernate via the policykit